Proven-Paradox/shaper-system/Handbook.md

 There are many dangers in an adventure that can result in an injury.
 The most obvious is hitting zero HP in combat, but this isn’t the only way.
 Here is a quick list of other ways to be injured.
 (Note that not all injury types are suitable in all circumstances.
 The Arbiter makes this choice and adjusts injury rolls appropriately.
 For example, if the dice roll a Heart injury from falling, the Arbiter may choose to reroll until something appropriate comes up.)
 * Falling.
 Falling from a great height will typically result in injuries.
 For every 30 feet one falls, one will sustain an additional injury.
 Characters can make an Acrobatics check to try and reduce the damage from falling, reducing the height fallen by half the check’s result.
 Characters with [Flight](#flight) generally don’t need to worry about falling damage.
 Falling can cause Strength, Finesse, or Toughness injuries.
 * Poison/Venom.
 The various creatures of the world may secrete harmful substances as they attack you.
 These will be listed in each creature’s information.
 A bite from a giant spider may cause a Finesse injury, while breathing in the spores of a territorial fungus might cause a Mind injury.
 These injuries can often be resisted with Endure checks.
 * Traps.
-Slides into a spiked floor, arrows launched when a pressure plate is depressed, a bladed pendulum set to swing by a trip wire--these sorts of devious perils may cause HP damage, but they may instead leave lingering injuries.
-These are described individually.
+Slides into a spiked floor, arrows launched when a pressure plate is depressed, a bladed pendulum set to swing by a trip wire--these sorts of devious perils may cause HP damage, but they may instead leave lingering injuries, at the Arbiter's preference.
 They can typically be avoided with Awareness, Athletics, and/or Acrobatics checks.
 They can be disabled entirely with Sabotage checks.
 * Fatigue.
 Circumstance forces a character to march throughout the night, forgoing food, water, and rest, through driving rain and cold and without shelter.
-This will wear on the character, and the compounding fatigue that builds up over time of neglect is represented with injuries.
+This will wear on the character, and compounding fatigue is represented with injuries.
    * When going without sleep for a night, make an Endure check, difficulty 10.
 On a failure, you take a random injury.
 On a success, you soldier on, but the next night you have to go without sleep you repeat the check with +5 difficulty.
 This continues stacking until you sleep for at least six hours.
 Failing this check does not reset the difficulty; only sleep can do that.
    * After two weeks without food, make an Endure check, difficulty 10.
-On a failure, you take an injury to strength, endurance, or dexterity.
+On a failure, you take an injury to Strength, Endurance, or Dexterity.
 On a success, you can do without for a little longer.
 Every day spent without eating from here on requires another Endure check with +1 difficulty.
 This stacks until you get a good meal.
+Failing a check does not reset the difficulty.
    * After three days without water, make an Endure check, difficulty 10.
 On a failure, you take a random injury.
 On a success, you can do without for a little longer.
 Every day spent without water from here on requires another Endure check with +4 difficulty.
-This stacks until you get a drink.
+This stacks until you get a drink, and failure does not reset the difficulty.
    * Every day spent without shelter from severe rain, cold, or heat requires an Endure check, difficulty determined by the Arbiter based on the conditions.
 Failure results in an injury appropriate to the situation.

 These are just a few examples, and the Arbiter can likely come up with more in their games.

 ## How can I Recover?
-An interesting question, and there are several ways to approach recovery of HP, MP, and injuries.
+There are several ways to approach recovery of HP, MP, and injuries.
 Here are some recommended options (beyond healing Abilities, of course).

 * *Rapid, heroic pulp*.
 The heroes bounce back from activity quickly, showing boundless energy.
 In this case, heroes regain all HP/MP after resting for 5 minutes.
 Recovering from an injury requires resting for an hour, which heals one injury of the player’s choice.
    * This recovery method emphasizes action, enables risk taking, and encourages blowing everything quickly.
 This will result in faster battles since everyone is going full tilt at all times.
 Whatever happens will happen fast.
 * *Middle ground*.
 The heroes typically need a break after a dangerous encounter, and a long day of peril will wear them down.
 In this mode, resting for an hour regenerates HP equal to your Toughness + Character [Level](#level) and MP equal to your Heart + Character level (minimum 1 HP/MP per hour).
 Resting for eight hours straight regenerates all HP and MP and heals one injury.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
-On a success, the target heals two additional injuries during their rest.
+On a success, the target heals one additional injury during their rest.
    * This recovery system is a compromise, encouraging players not to blow everything immediately, but still potentially rewards explosive action and risk taking when appropriate.
 * *Survival*.
 Damage lingers.
 Injuries will pile up.
 MP are precious.
 In this dangerous format, resting for eight hours regenerates HP equal to your Toughness + Character [Level](#level) and MP equal to your Heart + Character level.
 Healing from an injury requires two full days of bed rest.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
 On a success, you heal an injury every day instead of every two days.
    * In this format, you must track resources carefully and spend them dearly.
 Players are likely encouraged to avoid combat when possible and play extremely frugally when it does happen.
 * *Action Movie* - Low HP, High Injury, Instant Recovery.
-And now for something completely different.
 In this format, all characters’ maximum HP are halved.
 When they hit zero HP they still receive an injury as normal, but instead of going unconscious they instead regain their maximum HP.
 Use the same injury rules as either Heroic Pulp or Middle Ground recovery, Arbiter's choice.
    * This mode has a specific purpose: to capture the action movie brawl.
 Two opponents square off, striking at each other for a period until eventually one gets an advantage and lands a powerful series of blows on the other.
 There’s a painful sound as the scene slows down, showing the loser of the exchange reeling in pain while the victor gets a moment to gloat.
 The loser then refocuses and continues the fight, but a bit shakier, until one or the other cannot stand any longer.

 These are recommendations that should provide a good variety, suitable to most types of games.